vacp2p/rfc/specs/waku/v2/waku-rln-relay.md

 ## Routing

 Upon the receipt of a PubSub message, the routing peer needs to extract and parse the `proofBundle` from the `data` field.
 If the `epoch` attached to the message has a non-reasonable gap (TODO: the gap should be defined) with the routing peer's current `epoch` then the message must be dropped (this is to prevent a newly registered peer spamming the system by messaging for all the past epochs).
 Furthermore, the routing peers MUST check whether the `proofBundle` is valid and the message is not spam.
 If both checks are passed successfully, then the message is relayed.
 If `proofBundle` is invalid then the message is dropped.
 If spamming is detected, the publishing peer gets slashed.
+An overview of routing procedure is depicted in Figure 2.

 ### Spam Detection and Slashing
 In order to enable local spam detection and slashing, routing peers MUST record the `nullifier`, `shareX`, and `shareY` of any incoming message conditioned that it is not spam and has valid proof.
 To do so, the peer should follow the following steps.